tschlich/typo_paradise/README.md

 typo_paradise
 =============

-This is a Extension for TYPO3 6.2 for building web projects based on Twitter Bootstrap responsive Framework, Bower web package manager and Grunt task runner.
+Typo Paradise is a extension for building TYPO3 6.2 web projects based on Twitter Bootstrap responsive framework, Bower web package manager and Grunt task runner.

-The extension is tested with [typo3machine](https://github.com/tschlich/typo3machine), a Vagrant VM including everything you need to run or try the Extension.
+The extension is tested with [typo3machine](https://github.com/tschlich/typo3machine), a Vagrant VM including everything you need to run or try this Extension.

 ## How to use